ibm-cloud-docs/power-iaas/getting-started-PER.md

 - You cannot create cloud connection and VPN connection in a PER workspace.
 - Currently, you can only choose `DAL10` as the datacenter to create a PER workspace.
 - You can establish a connection between collocated workspaces if one colo is PER enabled (`DAL10`) and second colo (`DAL12` / `DAL13`) uses [Direct Link](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
-Both collocated workspace should be connected to the same Transit Gateway.
+Both collocated workspaces should be connected to the same Transit Gateway.
 - When the PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit Gateway to achieve end to end connectivity from your on-premises network to the PER workspace.
 - You can establish a connection between VPC and Classic infrastructure with PER after adding them to the Transit Gateway.
 - The pricing of PER is no higher than current Direct Link solution, although you need to pay a one-time costs that are associated with upgrading legacy {{site.data.keyword.powerSys_notm}} workspace to PER workspace.
 To calculate the exact pricing, use the [IBM cost estimator](https://cloud.ibm.com/estimator){: external} in IBM Cloud console.
 - The PER workspace supports VPNaaS.

-## Automated migration to PER
+## Miigration to PER
 {: migrate-per}

-PER is not supported on existing {{site.data.keyword.powerSys_notm}} service instances.
+PER is not supported on existing {{site.data.keyword.powerSys_notm}} workspaces.
+To use PER, create a new workspace with `DAL10` as datacenter.

 The automated migration of your existing network is not supported.
-But if your workspaces (needs to be in `DAL10`) use Transit Gateway based Cloud Connection, you are able to easily connect into new PER network instances.
+But if your workspaces is in `DAL10` and uses Transit Gateway based Cloud Connection, you are able to easily connect into new PER network instances.

-Your existing {{site.data.keyword.powerSys_notm}} service instances continue to support Cloud Connection and VPNaaS.
+Your existing {{site.data.keyword.powerSys_notm}} workspaces continue to support Cloud Connection and VPNaaS.

 The existing connections continue to use ASR1K routers.
 When you migrate to PER, you can use ASK9k routers.

 ## Creating a PER workspace
 {: create-per-workspace}

-To create a PER workspace, follow the steps that are mentioned in [Creating a Power Systems Virtual Server workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and choose `DAL10` as the data center.
+To create a PER workspace, follow the steps that are mentioned in [Creating a Power Systems Virtual Server workspace](/docs/power-iaas?topic=power-iaas-creating-power-virtual-server#creating-service) and choose `DAL10` as the datacenter.

 You can check whether a workspace is PER enabled by selecting the workspace and view workspace's details.
 The PER enabled workspace shows an information message on PER and Transit Gateway.
 {: note}

 You can create, delete, attach, detach, update private networks by using the Subnets and Virtual server instances pages in a PER workspace the same as a non-PER workspace.
-However, private networks in PER workspaces in a PER enabled data center, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
+However, private networks in PER workspaces in a PER enabled datacenter, such as `DAL10`, use upgraded networking technology for higher performance, and seamless connectivity.
 See, [Configuring and adding a private network subnet](/docs/power-iaas?topic=power-iaas-configuring-subnet) to perform a desired operation.

 Use Transit Gateway only to configure the Virtual connections, as opposed to using Cloud Connection.